 Our mission is to build a bridge between racial, cultural, educational, and economic divisions within the community.

-September Message From the Board of Directors
+December Message From the Board of Directors

 Bridge Ministry of Burton, Texas — Board of Directors